learn-co-curriculum/dsc-inferential-statistics-section-recap/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 19 and why they'll be important to you as a data scientist.
+This short lesson summarizes the topics we covered in this section and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to: